Sleep Medicine Fellowship Program

 - The sleep medicine fellowship provides the fellow with a multigenerational, diverse set of educational settings:

-- Fort Norfolk Plaza EVMS outpatient AASM-accredited 4-bed sleep medicine center
+- Fort Norfolk Plaza EVMS outpatient AASM-accredited 4-bed Sleep Disorders Center

-- Children’s Hospital of the Kings Daughters 4-bed sleep medicine facility
+- Children’s Hospital of the Kings Daughters 4-bed Sleep Disorders Center

 - In March 2012, the ACGME accredited the EVMS Sleep Medicine program.